ashmanpan/AI-Automation-Hackathon/frontend/public/docs/user-guide.md

 ## Motivation

 The goal of the hackathon is to allow you to gain a better understanding of how AI can be integrated in order to quickly generate workflows for Cisco Crosswork Workflow Manager, improving development agility.
-This is not a perfect solution and still needs work in order to be completely foolproof, but it should provide a general proof-of-concept.
+The intention of the hackathon is not to provide you with a ready-made solution, but to give you ideas on how AI coding capabilities can be integrated with your development process.

 ## Getting Started